conduktor/kafka-stack-docker-compose/README.md

 **Q: How do I delete data to start fresh?**

-A: Your data is persisted from within the docker compose folder, so if you want for example to reset the data in the full-stack docker compose, do a `docker-compose -f full-stack.yml down`.
+A: Your data is persisted from within docker volumes , so if you want for example to reset the data in the full-stack docker compose, do a `docker-compose -f full-stack.yml rm`.

 **Q: Can I change the zookeeper ports?**